-Inspection of the twistlock complement to ensure that rogue twistlocks, ie ones with an opposite locking action to the ship's standard complement, have not made their way on board.
+Inspection of the twistlock complement to ensure that rogue twistlocks, ie ones with an opposite locking action to the ship's standard complement, have not been brought on board.
 When left-hand and right-hand locking twistlocks are fitted with similar shaped handles, which can be the case, it is not always possible to differentiate between them once used in the same stow.
-Even if the stevedores are aware of the difference, any subsequent checks by other people could allow disengagement if the handles are all actuated in the same direction on the premise that some twistlocks had not been properly locked in the first instance.
+Even if the stevedores are aware of the difference, any subsequent checks by other people could result in disengagement if those people actuate all the handles in the same direction on the premise that some twistlocks had not been properly locked in the first instance.

-ISO Standard 3874, Series 1 freight containers - handling and securing, includes the physical and functional requirements for various items of portable securing equipment as an appendix to the standard itself checks to ensure that the spring holding the twistlock in the closed position is in a resilient condition.
+ISO Standard 3874, Series 1 freight containers - Handling and securing, includes the physical and functional requirements for various items of portable securing equipment as an appendix to the standard itself (Reference 66).
+ISO Standard 1161, Series 1 freight containers - corner and intermediate fittings establishes the basic dimensions and the functional and strength requirements of corner and intermediate fittings for series 1 freight containers (Reference 67).

+For manual twistlocks, it is proposed that the unified direction of handling will be clockwise when viewed from above, ie lefthand locking checks to ensure that the spring holding the twistlock in the closed position is in a resilient condition.
 If a spring loses its resiliency, the cone(s) will not be held in position in a positive manner.
-The moving and flexing of a vessel in a seaway has been found sufficient to allow twistlocks to unlock themselves if their spring action is failing or has failed
+The moving and flexing of a ship in a seaway has been found sufficient to allow twistlocks to unlock themselves if their spring action is failing or has failed